Andres-QG/TransPYler/README.md

 - `--out JSON_PATH`: Output path for AST JSON (default: `ast.json` in repo root)
 - `--view {expr,generic,diagram,mermaid}`: Visualization format (default: `expr`)
   - `expr`: Expression-focused tree view (requires Rich)
+    - **Note**: This view is optimized for pure expressions (e.g., `2 + 3`, `foo(bar)`).
+When visualizing statements (Module, FunctionDef, Assign, etc.), it falls back to the generic view, so both views will appear identical for full programs.
   - `generic`: Generic AST tree view (requires Rich)
   - `diagram`: ASCII art tree diagram
   - `mermaid`: Mermaid diagram syntax (saved to `.mmd` file)
 - `--unwrap-expr`: Return bare expression when input is a single expression
+  - Only unwraps when the AST is `Module` → `ExprStmt` → expression.
+Has no effect on statements like function definitions.

 #### Examples